The infinitesimal characters of discrete series for real spherical spaces: Introduction

 where the interior $\Int$ is taken in $\hf^\perp$.
 We expect that (\ref{d-conj}) is true for all algebraic homogeneous spaces $Z$.
 A geometric characterization for the existence of twisted discrete series is less clear; in the real spherical case we expect

 with $N_\gf(\hf)$ the normalizer of $\hf$ in $\gf$.

-Having obtained a Plancherel theorem in terms of Bernstein-morphisms as alluded to above, one obtains the implication "$\Leftarrow$" in (\ref{d-conj}) for real spherical spaces via the soft techniques from microlocal analysis developed by Harris and his coauthors, see \cite{HW}.
-The implication "$\Rightarrow$" (for real spherical spaces) we consider as one of the most interesting current problems in this area.
+A combination of the Bernstein decomposition of $L^2(Z)$ in \cite{DKKS} with soft techniques from microlocal analysis \cite{HW} yields the implication "$\Leftarrow$" in \eqref{d-conj}, see \cite[Th.
+12.1]{DKKS}.
+Developing the techniques in \cite{HW} a bit further would yield the more general implication "$\Leftarrow$" in \eqref{td-conj}.
+Let us point out that we consider the implication "$\Rightarrow$" in \eqref{td-conj} as one of the most interesting current problems in this area.

 Representations of the discrete series feature interesting additional structures.
 For instance, for a reductive group Schmid realized the discrete spectrum in $L^2$-Dolbeault cohomology \cite{Schmid}.
 This was the first of series of realizations of the discrete series representations for reductive Lie groups.
 Vogan established that the representations of the discrete series on a symmetric space are cohomologically induced \cite{Vogan}.
 It would be interesting to know for non-symmetric spaces to which extent $\hat G_{H, {\rm d}}$ consists of cohomologically induced representations.